polotinkering/optimal-ender3/[2]klipper/Files/README.md

 This is the setup for an ender 3 with afterbuner and klack ender probe .
+---

-*note :This file is provided for my exact setup and may not work four yours .
+ihave included some preheat macros for :ABS PLA PETG and TPU *note :This file is provided for my exact setup and may not work four yours .